manikamakam/roomba_robot/README.md

 Using rosrun

-Run roscore in a new terminal
+Run the follwing command in a new terminal:

 ```
 roscore
 ```

-Launch turtlebot gazebo simulation
+Launch turtlebot gazebo simulation by running the below command:

 ```
 roslaunch turtlebot_gazebo turtlebot_world.launch
 ```

-Run the turtlebot node by running the following command
+Run the node by the following command:

 ```
 rosrun roomba_robot roomba_robot